queise/NeuralNetwork/README.md

 - ho_nnfunc.py :    Functions to compute the cost, gradient, accuracy...

-- ho_func.py :  More functions.
-Among them, the ones that create the matrixes with inputs and outputs of the neural network.
+- ho_func.py :  Among other functions, the ones that create the matrixes with inputs and outputs of the neural network.

 - diabetic_data.csv : Not provided here, can be obtained at this link [2]